B1rtek/battleship-py/README.md

 ```

 and the game will launch in the terminal.
 Terminal version has not-so-great controls, so I'd recommend playing the
 normal version.
-If you insist to play in terminal, make sure it's at least 30 lines tall or some content might not fit
+If you insist on playing in terminal, make sure it's at least 30 lines tall or some content might not
-on the screen.
+fit on the screen.
 In game, you can always type `help` to get help about how to preform moves in the game or how to set
 up your fleet.

 ## Other